Saifa36622/DRL_HW2/README.md

 ![image](https://github.com/user-attachments/assets/7ad2a431-a3b9-4877-b814-175f04c16f06)

-###  num_of_action and discretize_state_weight calculation

 ## 3. Evaluate Agent Perfornance

-To evaluation we will analyze behavior of each algorithm first then compare each algorithm to each other
+we will evaluate each algorithm first then compare it to each other and to understand each algorithm behavior and to selected the best performance for each algorithm ,we will find tune each hyperparameter as follow

-- We will

-1.reward gain and acceleration

-2.blackjack plot

-3.analyze frequency of accumulate reward -> assumtion if the agent exploit the frequency will be leess

-4.play video and collect obsever from play to analyze stabilitze

-5.Heatmap of state visit frequency ,state count

-6.Q-value Stability

-tunning

-1. epsilon decay -> analyze explore and exploit behavior of each algorithm
+1. epsilon decay -> to analyze explore and exploit behavior of each algorithm

-2. num action + discretize weight -> -> analyze the best resolutions of each algorithm
+2. num action + discretize weight -> -> analyze the effec of resolutions of each algorithm

 3. leaning rate

 4. discount factor

 ### 3.1 Q-learning